Generate depth contours

 Show / Hide contours

-To temporary hide or show a collection of contour lines, just click the "eye" icon in front of the contour name.
+To temporarily hide or show a collection of contour lines, click the 'eye' icon in front of the contour name.
 When hidden, the contour is still loaded, but just not shown on the screen.

 Delete contours